- Clinical science

 Rotaviruses are a common cause of viral gastroenteritis in infants and young children and are transmitted via the fecal-oral route.
 After a short incubation period of one to three days, patients present with vomiting, watery diarrhea, high-grade fever, and malaise.
 Diagnosis is established through antigen detection in stool.
 Treatment is supportive and mainly involves replacing fluids, although infection may be prevented altogether by vaccination.

-Infants and young children are most often affected, although all age groups are susceptible to infection.
+- Leading cause of severe diarrhea among infants and children worldwide, although all age groups are susceptible to infection.

 Epidemiological data refers to the US, unless otherwise specified.

 - Antigen detection in stool via enzyme immunoassay (EIA): a highly sensitive test that can be performed quickly and easily

 The differential diagnoses listed here are not exhaustive.

 - Rotavirus vaccination (a live attenuated vaccine) is recommended for all infants unless there is a contraindication.
 Contraindications include:

 - Dose 3: 6 months of age (if required)